jonathan-robertson/quantum-elevators/README.md

 quantumelevators | qe | N/A | enable/disable debug logging for this mod (disabled by default)

 *Note that leaving debug mode on can have a negative impact on performance.
 It is therefore recommended to only turn it on while troubleshooting and then disable it afterwards.*

+## Acknowledgements

+Several people in the community have offered feedback, identified bugs, and have worked to provide me with debug logs to help move this project forward.
+Quantum Elevators is a cool idea and has been a lot of fun to work on, but would not be what it is today without the added effort from these incredible admins, modders, and players. *(Discord Usernames)*

+- `Shavick#8511` performed early testing and identified various issues that arose when client and server were both running the mod.
+- `Grandpa Minion#2643` and the NAPVP Community who helped with hardcore testing and several bug reports.
+- `Blight#7410` of Pimp my House, Tea Lounge, Juggernaut, and Ragnarok submitted bug reports that helped identify and resolve a critical bug.
+- `O C#2804` reviewed and offered suggestions and advice that led to the resolution of a critical bug.
+- `vivo#0815` identified how to recreate a bug that occurred only on initial launch of a new map.